axeldavy/tiffconcept/README.md

 While this library could be made compatible with older C++ standards, this library makes extensive use of C++20 concepts to ensure strong typing and correctness at compile time.

-A modern, header-only C++ library for reading TIFF files with compile-time tag specification and strong typing.

 ## Why monads